ciselab/CPS_repo_mining/analysis/PX4-Autopilot.md

 ### Keyword
 increase
 ### Note
-Stack size (CONFIG_IDLETHREAD_STACKSIZE param) increased from 500 to 750.
+Stack size (CONFIG_IDLETHREAD_STACKSIZE param) increased from: 500 to 750, 1000 to 750 and 600 to 750.

 ## Commit #590
 ### Hash